-Prior to pursuing this degree, he served as the director of bands at East Robertson Middle/High School in Cross Plains, TN.
-He served in this role from 2017 until 2020.
-In his time at East Robertson, the high school concert band earned numerous superior ratings, and was one of the smallest bands to ever be invited to Tennessee State Concert Festival in 2020 for the first time in the program's history.
+From 2017 to 2020, he served as the director of bands at East Robertson Middle/High School in Cross Plains, TN.
+In his time at East Robertson, the high school concert band earned numerous superior ratings, and was invited to Tennessee State Concert Festival in 2020 for the first time in the program's history.

-From a young age, CJ was always inspired by music, taking four years of violin lessons starting at age six, followed by two years of piano lessons.
-At age twelve, he began teaching himself how to play drums.
-While in high school, he performed in a number of honor ensembles in middle Tennessee including the Curb Youth Symphony in Nashville, TN.
-In 2011 and 2012, he took private percussion lessons with professor Michael Holland through the Blair School of Music pre-college program at Vanderbilt University.
+From a young age, CJ was always inspired by music, taking lessons as early as age six in violin and later piano.
+At age twelve, he began his journey as a drummer and percussionist.
+While in high school, he performed in a number of honor ensembles as a percussionist in middle Tennessee including the Curb Youth Symphony in Nashville, TN.

-Since 2009, CJ has been composing and arranging music and sound design for various ensembles, including over 50 different high school groups, various university ensembles, honor bands, drum corps, and 8-time WGI world-champion, Music City Mystique's front ensemble.
-His client reach extends internationally.
+In 2009, CJ began composing and arranging music and sound design for various ensembles, including over 50 different high school groups, various university ensembles, honor bands, drum corps, and 8-time WGI world-champion, Music City Mystique.

 In Summer 2014, CJ began his film and video game scoring career with the team from Toontown Infinite, a fan-made recreation of Toontown Online by Disney Interactive, as well as another fan-revamp of the MMORPG Free Realms Sunrise.
 He has also composed music for Flyover Zone with their virtual-reality Roman Chariot Racing game.